crlandsc/Music-Demixing-with-Band-Split-RNN/README.md

 <a name="problem-statement"/>

 ## Problem Statement
 Audio source separation has been a topic of interest for quite some time, but has gained increasing attention recently due an increase in computing power and the capabilities of neural networks.
-Source separation can be implemented to improve speech clarity in particularly noisy environment or, in our case, separate individual instruments from a song.
+Source separation can be implemented for a number of purposes, including to improve speech clarity in noisy environment or, in our case, separate individual instruments from a song.
 There are many use cases for this technology, like music remixing, music information retrieval, and music education.
-This work seeks to review and improve upon current methods of audio source separation.
+This work seeks to review and improve upon current methods of audio source separation as well introduce robust training methods.

 ---